Onkor114/all-HTML-tags/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and create a pull request.
 We welcome all contributions that improve the project and help others learn HTML and CSS.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://example.com/docs) file for details.